simplworld/simpl.world.website/_docs/demo.md

 genericclient_base.exceptions.ResourceNotFound: No `games` found for {'slug': 'simpl-calc'}
 ```

 Create a third window.
-You will now run `simpl-calc-model` and create the game, including the database.
+You will now run `simpl-calc-model` to create the game in the database.

 ```bash
 docker-compose run --rm model.backend bash